OGGM/oggm/docs/mass-balance.rst

 The mass-balance (MB) model implemented in OGGM is an extended version of the temperature index model presented by `Marzeion et al., (2012)`_.
-While the equation governing the mass-balance is that of a traditional temperature index model, our approach to calibration requires that we spend some time describing it.
+While the equation governing the mass-balance is that of a traditional temperature index model, our special approach to calibration requires that we spend some time describing it.

 .. _Marzeion et al., (2012): http://www.the-cryosphere.net/6/1295/2012/tc-6-1295-2012.html